hhaassnnaaiinn/Loyva-Website/src/content/security-alarm/-index.md

 pageHeader:
     title: "Security & Alarm"
-    subtitle: "Streamline HR processes and empower your team with our products.
-Effortlessly manage employee data, and more."
+    subtitle: "Security alarm companies operate in a competitive market where speed, security, and customer trust are critical.
+Loyva’s eVault and digital asset management platform transforms contract and financing processes, enabling companies to digitize agreements, manage recurring revenue assets, and unlock capital through securitization."
 hero:
-  leftImageContainer:
-      leftImage: "/images/features/hero-left-1.png"
+  leftImage: "/images/features/security-alarm.png"
-      rightImage: "/images/features/hero-left-2.png"
+  rightImage: "/images/features/security-alarm2.png"
-  rightImageContainer:
-      leftImageLg: "/images/features/hero-right-large.png"
-      rightTopImageSm: "/images/features/hero-right-sm-1.png"
-      rightBottomImageMd: "/images/features/hero-right-sm-2.png"
   featureList:
-    - title: "Onboarding"
+    - title: "Digital Contract Execution"
-      description: "Putting our customers at the heart of everything we do, we strive to deliver exceptional experiences."
+      description: "Move away from paper-based agreements with secure, legally enforceable eContracts for new customer installations, monitoring agreements, and financing plans.
+Integrate with eSign platforms and CRM systems to reduce contract processing time and improve customer experience."
-    - title: "Content Management"
+    - title: "Secure Document and Asset Management"
-      description: "Putting our customers at the heart of everything we do, we strive to deliver exceptional experiences."
+      description: "Digitally store and manage alarm contracts, service agreements, financing records, and recurring revenue assets in a tamper-proof eVault.
+Ensure contracts are traceable, easily retrievable, and fully compliant with state and industry regulations."
-    - title: "Distribution"
+    - title: "Revenue-Backed Asset Securitization"
-      description: "Putting our customers at the heart of everything we do, we strive to deliver exceptional experiences."
+      description: "Unlock growth capital by pooling and securitizing recurring monthly revenue contracts (RMR) through trusted digital asset management.
+Facilitate the sale, assignment, or collateralization of alarm contracts with full audit trails to meet investor requirements."
-    - title: "Optimization"
+    - title: "Audit Trails and Compliance"
-      description: "Putting our customers at the heart of everything we do, we strive to deliver exceptional experiences."
+      description: "Maintain real-time, tamper-evident audit trails for every contract and asset, supporting due diligence, lender audits, and investor requirements.
+Adheres to UCC Section 9-105, ESIGN, and UETA standards to protect digital contract enforceability."

 whatWeOffer:
   enable: true
-  title: "Elevate your workforce efficiency"
+  title: "Benefits"
   list:
+    - title: "Accelerated Transactions"
+      image: "/images/features/accelerated-transaction.jpg"
+      subtitle: "Digitize the signing process to reduce sales cycles, enabling quicker access to capital and improved customer satisfaction."
-    - title: "Content Editing"
+    - title: "Cost Efficiency"
-      image: "/images/features/feature-card-1.png"
+      image: "/images/features/Cost-efficiency.jpg"
-      subtitle: "Our extensive data security measures ensure that your sensitive information is safeguarded against unauthorized access."
+      subtitle: "Eliminate the expenses associated with paper-based processes, such as printing, shipping, and storage, leading to significant cost savings."
-    - title: "Content Organization"
+    - title: "Enhanced Security"
-      image: "/images/features/feature-card-2.png"
+      image: "/images/features/Enhanced-security.jpg"
-      subtitle: "Our extensive data security measures ensure that your sensitive information is safeguarded against unauthorized access."
+      subtitle: "Protect sensitive information with advanced encryption and controlled access, reducing the risk of fraud and unauthorized alterations."
-    - title: "Content Analytics"
+    - title: "Improved Compliance"
-      image: "/images/features/feature-card-3.png"
+      image: "/images/features/Improved-compliance.jpg"
-      subtitle: "Our extensive data security measures ensure that your sensitive information is safeguarded against unauthorized access."
+      subtitle: "Ensure all digital assets are managed in accordance with industry regulations, minimizing legal risks and enhancing market liquidity"

 why:
   enable: true
   title: "Why choose Loyva?"
   description: "Loyva is committed to empowering equipment leasing companies with state-of-the-art digital solutions that enhance efficiency, security, and compliance.
 Our eVault technology is purpose-built to meet the unique needs of the equipment finance industry, providing a robust platform for managing digital assets with confidence.
 Join the digital transformation in equipment leasing with Loyva and experience the future of asset management today."

 services:
   enable: false